Zymbit-Docs/docs/content/tutorials/aws-iot/tls/index.md

 ----------

 ## Prerequisites

+{{% callout notice %}}
+The following procedure was done with Raspberry PI OS Buster 32bit.
+The current version of cURL included in bullseye (7.74.0) seems to have an issue using the openssl engine import feature.
+{{% /callout %}}

 Install the necessary software packages and insure the Zymkey is bound to its host using the [Getting Started Guide](https://docs.zymbit.com/getting-started/).